OrSGar/TEA-Column-Renaming-Tool/README.md

 <!-- GETTING STARTED -->
 ## Using the Tool

-To use the tool, clone this repo to your local computer or download KeyProcessor.py and KeyConverterTool.pynb.
+To use the tool, I suggest downloading the `KeyProcessor.py` and `KeyConverterTool.pynb` files.

 ### Prerequisites